fanpu/website/_pages/summaries.md

 This serves to both catalog my own reading and academic progress, and may also be of interest to others to find interesting papers to check out.

-The format is inspired by the <a href="https://www.cs.cmu.edu/~15712/summaries.html">paper summaries</a> of a graduate class I took.
+The format is inspired by the <a href="https://www.cs.cmu.edu/~15712/summaries.html">paper summaries</a> of a class I took.

 {% include scripts/mathjax_macros.html %}